 Understanding Lean Thinking - The Human Mind at Work

 Is lean thinking a distinctive mode of cognition; if so, does it complement or displace conventional modes of organizational thinking?
-Does it require a quorum to manifest and sustain itself?
+Does it require a quorum of practitioners to manifest and sustain itself?
 How are common sense and shared reality created?
 Can we assess its maturity, and what are the effects of different industries, cultures and environments?

 This workshop leads participants via demonstrations and mindful exercises through some of the challenges of understanding lean thinking and proposes a systematic learning process to support its individual and organizational development.